 While you're in Las Terrenas, you shouldn't have much trouble finding a gas station, but it is recommended that if you plan to go on a long trip, you fill up before hand and anytime you get close to half a tank and are near a station.
 This is to prevent you from running out of gas in an unknown, particularly rural area where it can be hard to find help.
 Also note that speed limited are posted in kilometers per hour.

-happens to be the only gas station that we have for which we have information.
+is the only gas station that we have we have information on.